 A workplace pension is a pension that’s arranged by your employer.
 Contributions are taken directly from your wages and paid into your pension.
 Usually, your employer also adds money to your workplace pension, and contributions from the government will be added in the form of tax relief.
 If you are unsure about whether you already have a pension our “Do I have a pension?” tool could be a good starting point.

 How workplace pensions work

 Most modern workplace pensions are defined contribution pensions.
 This means that the amount you have in your pension plan on retirement depends on how much you’ve paid into your pension and how your investments have performed over time.

 When you start at a new company or when your employer sets up a new workplace pension scheme, you will usually receive information about the scheme and agree the percentage of your salary that will be paid into your workplace pension.

 Your employer will then deduct your pension contributions directly from your wages before paying you.
 In most cases, your employer will also add money to your workplace pension, and your pension provider will add money from the government in the form of tax relief.

 You can choose to set up a private pension as well as a workplace pension.
 One of the reasons for doing this is if you want to combine old pensions (including workplace pensions from previous employers), into a single new plan.
 PensionBee can help you do this and your employer can pay directly into your PensionBee plan.

 Defined benefit pensions

 If you’ve got a defined benefit pension, the amount you receive on retirement is usually based on the number of years you’ve been a member of the scheme and your salary (either your salary at retirement or an average of your salary during your years working).
-You need to seek advice from an Independent Financial Adviser (IFA) if you’re thinking about moving a DB pension worth over £30,000.
+You need to seek advice from an independent financial advisor (IFA) if you’re thinking about moving a defined benefit pension worth over £30,000.

 Auto-enrolment into workplace pensions